-2020-2021 Final
+Н1 2020-2021 2019-2020

+пт estimated final

-Indicate the academic year for which data are reported for items H1 , H2 , H2A , and H6 below:
+Н1 Indicate the academic year for which data are reported for items H1, H2, H2A,

+пт and H6 below:

-Which needs-analysis methodology does your institution use in awarding ng institutional aid ?
-(Formerly H3)
+нз Which needs-analysis methodology does your institution use in awarding institu utional aid?

-Federal methodology (FM)
+Н3 Federal methodology (FM)

-Institutional methodology (IM)
+Н3 Institutional methodology (IM)

-Both FM and IM
+Н3 Both FM and IM

-Need-based (Include non- need-based aid use to meet need.)
-Non-need- based (Exclude non- need-based aid use to meet need.)
+Н1 Need-based \$ (Include non-need-based aid used to meet need.)
+Non-need-based \$ (Exclude non-need-based aid used to meet need.)

-Scholarships/Grants
+H1 Scholarships/Grants

-Federal
+H1 Federal

-State all states, not only the state in which your institution is located
+H1 State (i.e., all states, not only the state in which your institution is located)

-Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).
+H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

-Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college
+H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college

-Total Scholarships/Grants \$0 \$0
+H1 Total Scholarships/Grants \$0 \$0

-Self-Help
+H1 Self-Help

-Student loans from all sources (excluding parent loans)
+H1 Student loans from all sources (excluding parent loans)

-Federal Work-Study
+H1 Federal Work-Study

-State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)
+H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

-Total Self-Help \$0 \$0
+H1 Total Self-Help \$0 \$0

+H1 Other

-Parent Loans
+H1 Parent Loans

 Tuition Waivers

-Note: Reporting is optional.
-Report tuition waivers in this row if you
+H1 Reporting is optional.
+Report tuition waivers in this row if you choose to report

-choose to report them.
+them.
 Do not report tuition waivers elsewhere.

-Athletic Awards
+H1 Athletic Awards

-- H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
+Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
+Numbers should reflect the cohort awarded the dollars reported in H1.
+Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.